Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Generation of Event Chains

 \subsection{Generation Approaches}

-We generate diverse event descriptions and then compare three methods for generating contexts for each of them, as visualized in \Cref{fig:overview}.
+We generate diverse event descriptions (the set of events $s_5$) and then compare three methods for generating contexts for each of them, as visualized in \Cref{fig:overview}.
 The generation process, based on the instruction-tuned Llama-3.1-70B-Instruct model \citep{llama}, is guided via prompting (see \Cref{app:prompts} for the used prompts).

 \paragraph{I. Generation of Events.} The initial step generates a set of event descriptions, which act as instances to be interpreted in a real-world scenario.
-We ensure diversity by adopting the attribute-based strategy proposed by \citet{NEURIPS2023_ae9500c4}, and ensure a balanced distribution of topics, as mentioned in the prompt (Step I in \Cref{tab:examplesg}; topics: \Cref{app:eventtypes}).
+We ensure diversity by adopting the attribute-based strategy proposed by \citet{NEURIPS2023_ae9500c4}, leading to a balanced distribution of topics, as mentioned in the prompt (Step I in \Cref{tab:examplesg}; topics: \Cref{app:eventtypes}).
 We perform few-shot prompting with ten examples.

 \paragraph{II.
 Generation of Backstories.} Given an event description $s_5$, the second step creates the corresponding backstories $\mathbb{B}(s_5)$.
-We include the emotion the resulting event chain should evoke in the prompt, i.e., for every $s_5$ from the generated set of events, we include $e(b_i \cdot s_5)$ for every $ b_i \in \mathbb{B}(s_5)$ with $i \compacteq 1, \ldots, n$.
+We specify the emotion the resulting event chain should evoke in the prompt, i.e., for every $s_5$ from the generated set of events, we include $e(b_i \cdot s_5)$ for every $ b_i \in \mathbb{B}(s_5)$ with $i \compacteq 1, \ldots, n$.
 Guiding principles are this specific influence on the evoked emotion and narrative coherence.
 We generate a different backstory for each emotion category based on a given event.
 To address this challenge within a forward-generation LLM, we convert the backward generation task into a forward generation approach by embedding specific instructions into the prompt.

 We compare three approaches (\Cref{fig:overview}): In the Baseline, all requirements are specified within a single prompt (Step II in \Cref{tab:examplesg}).
 In our Plan--Construct (PC) chain-of-thought method, we perform story generation decomposition \citep[inspired by][]{clark2022working} and story planning \citep[following][]{razumovskaia-etal-2024-little}.
 The method Plan--Construct--Revise (PCR) subsequently revises the chain in consideration of the two previous outputs.